Parameters

 Parameter Creation

-Proceed your product profile page and navigate to the Parameters section to access your parameter list.
+Proceed to your product profile page and navigate to one of the following menu items in the left navigation pane depending on the phase you need to configure your parameter for:

 • Subscription: Select this scope to associate your parameter with provided subscriptions.